Stay up-to date with TJEE News

 Group C - Physics, Chemistry, Mathematics and Biology

-Practicing from the TJEE mock tests and previous year question papers will be helpful in getting an idea about the nature of the question paper.
-Practicing from the TJEE 2023 sample papers will help in evaluating the preparation level.
-This will act as a helping hand in revision.
+Candidates must practice the TJEE mock test for the preparation of the exam.
+The mock test of TJEE is the replica of the actual exam.
+Practising the TJEE mock test 2024, candidates will get familiar with the structure of the exam.
+Moreover, candidates must practice the previous year TJEE question paper to get familiar with the exam difficulty level and know the level of preparation.
 Tripura JEE will give a sample set of questions to understand the type of questions that may be asked in the TJEE entrance exam.
-These questions as well as those from previous years must be used to practise the topics learnt from each subject.
+These questions as well as those from previous years must be used to practise the topics learnt from each subject.m

-TBJEE will release the admit card of Tripura JEE at the official website.
-TJEE admit card will be available a few days before the commencement of the exam.
-The login credentials required to download the TJEE admit card are User Id, password and Verification Code.
-Candidates appearing for the exam must carry their admit card along with one valid photo identity proof at the exam centre.
-After downloading the TJEE admit card, applicants must check all the details mentioned in it.
+TBJEE will release the TJEE 2024 admit card online at the official website.
+The admit card of TJEE 2024 will be available for the candidates who submit the Tripura JEE application form before the last date.
+To download the TJEE admit card 2024, candidates will have to provide login credentials such as user id and password.
+Candidates need to carry the admit card on the day of the Tripura Joint Entrance Examination.
 In case of any discrepancy in the TJEE admit card, applicants must contact the exam authorities for corrections.
-The steps to download the TBJEE admit card 2023 are given below.
+The steps to download the TBJEE admit card 2024 are given below.

 Visit the TJEE official website - tjee.nic.in.

 Click on the direct link to download the TBJEE admit card.

 Enter the login credentials in the required fields.

 Check all the details mentioned in the Tripura JEE admit card.